wycomco/misty/README.md

 The item’s *name* keys will not include a major version.
 Scoping is done using *board_id* and *device_id* in the plists as *installable_condition*.
 By using this logic, only the latest available macOS upgrade will be offered to the individual client.

-If present, one prior version will be kept (last known good).
-Older versions will be deleted before importing the new major version into the munki repo.
+If present, one prior version will be kept in the *munki* repo (last known good).
+Older versions will be deleted before importing the new major version into the repo.
 We will update the script to support each new macOS once it is available to public.
 Older versions not being supported by Apple anymore (e.g., macOS 12 Monterey) will then not get deleted automatically.
 You will have to manually remove older items if not needed anymore in your repo.

 Although supported by *mist-cli*, we do not offer beta releases.
 This workflow aims at production environments serving a larger number of clients with different hardware models needing to upgrade to different major versions.